neuhausf/lovelace-swiss-stationboard/README.md

 ### Card settings

 * `departure_offset`: an optional number of X minutes (defaults to 0).
 If greater than zero minutes, it hides all next departures within those minutes.
+Note that the filtering is on the frontend only - so this could lead to an empty stationboard if the sensor doesn't provide enough journeys (`limit` setting of the [stationboard-sensor](https://github.com/neuhausf/swiss-public-transport-mod))
 * `departure_countdown`: an optional number of minutes (defaults to 15).
 All departures within this time window will have a countdown displayed onscreen.
 * `show_seconds`: if true, will show seconds in addition to minutes within the countdown.
 * `entity`: which entity (from *swiss-public-transport-mod*) to use as the data source.